DeeEmm/DeeEmm/_posts/2021-07-08-intalling-flatcam-on-osx-bigsur.md

 Making a PCB by milling or isolation milling as it is commonly referred to is not without its challenges.
 PCBs need to be completely flat, tooling needs to be correct and the design is generally limited to through hole layouts due to the cutter size being larger than many SMD pad pitches.
 The other challenge is finding a workflow that works for me.

 As I use EasyEDA for my PCB design it naturally made sense to try and retain it for designing PCBs that I wanted to mill.
 I did take a quick look at Eagle within Fusion360, but I found the component library to be completely lacking and I did not want to have to waste a bunch of time creating components when all I really wanted was a quick and easy solution to be able to create PCBs without a lot of fuss.
 This is one area that EasyEDA really shines.
 Not only is the official component library pretty good, but the community contributions are excellent.
-Components you create are available to others to use and ice-versa, which means that it is rare you cannot find something that works.
+Components you create are available to others to use and vice-versa, which means that it is rare you cannot find something that works.
 It's a bit of a shame that Fusion360 is not more accessible as the CAD to CAM functionality is pretty good.

 EasyEDA can spit out Gerber files along with drill files, so it made sense to use a Gerber to Gcode converter to generate milling paths for the Mill One.
 There's a few options out there but the most appealing one was FlatCam.
 Not only did it have a more polished interface than the others, but also had support for OSX, or at least that's how it appeared.